 EASE OF MAINTENANCE

 Bamboo floors are easy to maintain – exactly like most hardwood floors.
-You need to clean them on a regular basis to avoid the build-up of grit and other debris that could scratch the surface.
+You need to clean them regularly to avoid the build-up of grit and other debris that could scratch the surface.
 We recommend weekly sweeping or vacuuming followed by mopping with a lightly damp mop.
 Avoid excess water, and do not steam mop or wet mop hardwood or bamboo!
 You should wipe up any spills when they occur using an absorbent cloth.
 Really, this is a simple, common-sense, uncomplicated cleaning regimen.
 We give it 8 out of 10 for ease of maintenance.

 Wood-look tile floors are easy to maintain, even easier than bamboo.
 They need regular vacuuming or sweeping, possibly with a rubber broom if you have pets.
-Mopping them on a weekly basis will keep them looking good.
+Mopping them every week will keep them looking good.
 We suggest you use a neutral cleaner and avoid bleaches or anything abrasive.
-Since it is slightly easier to maintain then bamboo, it receives 9 out of 10.
+Since it is slightly easier to maintain than bamboo, it receives 9 out of 10.

 THE FINAL ANALYSIS